 Increases Credibility with Clients

 Although it’s not a deal breaker, business bank accounts will profoundly increase your credibility among clients.
-If you’re writing checks or wiring money (or vice versa) using a personal bank account it can come off as a bit unprofessional.
+If you’re writing checks using a personal bank account it can come off as a bit unprofessional.
 You want clients to be confident in you as a business owner.
 While it’s a small detail, a business bank account will surely increase client and contractor confidence in your abilities as a business owner.

 As you scale your business, it’s absolutely crucial to set a proper foundation.
 Among other things, setting up a business bank account is an integral part of setting this foundation.
 You’ll keep your books organized, build business credit, and much more.
 That being said, it’s probably a good idea to go out and setup your business bank account if you haven’t already done so.